Jacksonville Skyway: Future

-In December 2016, preference was given for replacement of the monorail by shared autonomous vehicles that would see vehicles run on the elevated route currently used by the monorail but also continue on an extended network at street level.
+In December 2016, JTA staff publicly recommended the replacement of the monorail with shared autonomous vehicles, in a project named the Ultimate Urban Circulator (U2C).
+Such vehicles would operate both on the existing Skyway guideway and at street level.

+Since 2017, the JTA has pursued research and testing of autonomous shuttles from multiple manufacturers.

 The system would have some similarity to personal rapid transit or group rapid transit except at ground level it will either run in mixed traffic or its lanes will have grade crossings with other traffic.

 In December 2017, JTA launched the U2C AV Test and Learn track which serves as an outdoor classroom to test and evaluate multiple vehicles and their associated technologies from the AV shuttle industry.
 As of 2020 vehicles from three different suppliers have been trialed.

-In 2019 the JTA indicated an interim phase would involve the modification of one of the monorail beams to allow use by autonomous vehicles while the Skyway continues to run on the other side.
+In 2019, the JTA indicated an interim phase would involve the modification of one of the monorail beams to allow use by autonomous vehicles while the Skyway continues to run on the other side.

-JTA revealed more detailed plans in 2020 that the U2C network will have 10 route miles – elevated track and ground level roadways – also covering surrounding suburbs such as San Marco, Springfield, and Brooklyn/Riverside (with the future possibility of connecting it with the proposed First Coast Commuter Rail network).
+JTA revealed more detailed plans in 2020 that the U2C network will have 10 route miles – elevated track and ground level roadways – also covering surrounding areas such as San Marco, Springfield, and Brooklyn/Riverside (with the future possibility of connecting it with the proposed First Coast Commuter Rail network).

 In May 2021, the Jacksonville City Council voted to remove $132 million from the budget for the U2C, leaving $240 million for the project.